-Some packages rely on metadata files accessed through the pkg_resources module.
-Normally PyInstaller does not include these metadata files.
-If a package fails without them, you can use this function in a hook file to easily add them to the frozen bundle.
-The tuples in the returned list have two strings.
-The first is the full pathname to a folder in this system.
-The second is the folder name only.
-When these tuples are added to datas, the folder will be bundled at the top level.
+Some packages rely on metadata files accessed through the importlib.metadata (or the now-deprecated pkg_resources) module.
+PyInstaller does not collect these metadata files by default.
+If a package fails without the metadata (either its own, or of another package that it depends on), you can use this function in a hook to collect the corresponding metadata files into the frozen application.
+The tuples in the returned list contain two strings.
+The first is the full path to the package's metadata directory on the system.
+The second is the destination name, which typically corresponds to the basename of the metadata directory.
+Adding these tuples the the datas hook global variable, the metadata is collected into top-level application directory (where it is usually searched for).